Simke1994/CSGOWheel/README.md

 if you want to play.
 Also you can chat with other players on site.
 When you login first time on site, your account will be saved in MySQL database where will be also stored your informations (your balance, all bets and more..), and every message will be stored in database.

+Things to be done for next updates:

+1. Add user balance (add balance, withdraw balance and get reward on betting)
+2. Finish "Wheel of fortune" (add more colors and random picker)
+3. Add admin page (ban users, support page and modify user profiles)

 ![](imgs/csgo1.jpg)
 ![](imgs/csgo2.jpg)